Catherine-Ge/Fun-Facts/README.md

 This is a website where users can share a fact they learned with the world and vote on all the other facts.

-I used HTML, CSS, Javascript React, and Node.js.
-I also used Supabase as the database.
+This website is built with Typescript, React, Node.js and Supabase.

 It is deployed with GitHub pages: https://catherine-ge.github.io/Fun-Facts/